THE GABON MINI-SERIES

 I have been closely monitoring the political situation in Gabon ever since the June 2009 death of President Omar Bongo Ondimba, the patriarch of the ruling Bongo Dynasty.

-Omar Bongo (born Albert-Bernard Bongo) was a Flight Captain in the French Air Force when the French Colossus Charles de Gaulle handpicked him to become Vice-President of then-nominally independent Republic of Gabon, which had been granted its “sovereignty” as part of the wider decolonization programme forced on a reluctant France by the United Nations.
+Omar Bongo (born Albert-Bernard Bongo) was a Flight Captain in the French Air Force when the French Colossus Charles de Gaulle handpicked him to become Vice-President of Republic of Gabon, which had been granted its “sovereignty” as part of the wider decolonization programme forced on a reluctant France by the United Nations.

 In the aftermath of the Second World War, European countries came under pressure from the United Nations (UN) to grant independence to their colonies.
 The financially bankrupt Brits agreed to wrap up their colonial empire and began granting independence, starting with India (1947), Pakistan (1947), Ceylon (1947), Burma (1948), Ghana (1957), Malaya (1957), Singapore (1958), Nigeria (1960), etc.